ragingrooster/ragingrooster.github.io/_drafts/Adload.md

 - VirusTotal

 ### The Story, YAFFD
 I was googling a security tool called moloch + threat hunting and clicked on a link to what I thought was a security blog containing some juciy information.
 It was the third link, on the first page of results mind you!
-Instead of being served up some info to make my day better, I was redirected to Yet Another Fake Flash Downloader (YAFFD).
+Instead of being served up some info to make my day better, I was redirected to Yet Another Fake Flash Dropper (YAFFD).
 Okay, I'd preffer to do some malware analysis anyway.

 <img src="{{ site.baseurl }}/images/YAFFD.png">